f-droid/fdroid-website/_docs/FAQ_-_App_Developers.md

 To be FLOSS, your entire app has to be, including dependencies.
-If you use non-free/proprietary libraries, we cannot build your app and thus it cannot be included in our mainline repostitory (see "Can I run my own app repo?" in that case).
-Unfortunately that rules out any libraries that are part of the "Google repository" from the SDK manager (e.g. play-services, fabric, firebase) -- only the "Android support repostiory" is allowed.
+If you use non-free/proprietary libraries, we cannot build your app and thus it cannot be included in our mainline repository (see "Can I run my own app repo?" in that case).
+Unfortunately that rules out any libraries that are part of the "Google repository" from the SDK manager (e.g. play-services, fabric, firebase) -- only the "Android support repository" is allowed.

-For external resources, please restrain yourself to "well known repositories", e.g. mavenCentral or jCenter (see compelte listing in the "srclib" section of
+For external resources, please restrain yourself to "well known repositories", e.g. mavenCentral or jCenter (see complete listing in the "srclib" section of
 [Build Metadata Reference](../Build_Metadata_Reference)).
 Please note that e.g. Bintray does not only offers jCenter, but user-repos as